balancer/docs/docs/concepts/governance/protocol-fees.md

   - 35% are paid to the DAO
   - 65% are emitted to BAL holders in the form of bb-a-USD (a boosted USD balancer pool)

-### Boosted Pool Fees
+### Core Pool Fees
-[BIP-19] Introduced [Boosted Pools](veBAL/boosted-pools.md) which earn 50% protocol fees on the increasing value of derivitive tokens like wstETH and aUSDC.
+[BIP-19] Introduced Core Pools which earn 50% protocol fees on the increasing value of derivitive tokens like wstETH and aUSDC.
 These fees are handled as follows:
 - All tokens except BAL are sold for USDC
 - 35% of the BAL and USDC are taken as fees for the DAO